stelzinga/MF/MGT_99.Legend.md

 This section explains the concept of a Profile including how it is used in Management.
 The first section gives an overview of what a Profile is, which can be used in other documents.
 The sections thereafter provide further details for each of the aspects of the Profile.
 ________________________________________
 ## Profile Overview
 The Profile a.k.a.
 Management Profile, is an essential part of the Management Framework, incorporating fundamental concepts of management theory.
-It explains the structure a Manager is accountable for in a holistic manner, whilst leaving room to adapt to specific circumstances.
+It explains the structure a Manager is accountable for in a holistic manner, whilst leaving room to adapt to specific circumstances e.g.., different business structures and different industrial sectors.

 A Profile is designed around the concept of a *Venture* or *Enterprise*.
 A Venture can be the entire company (manager = CEO) down to a Helpdesk (manager = team-leader) and anything in between (manager = desk head, Business Line head, Department Head, etc.) This means the scope of a Venture can be considered *within* a company or the *entire company*.
 The Profile also acts as a framework for non-managers to understand the dynamics of a Venture.